KM - KNOWLEDGE Manager

 Patterns

-The feature of creating patterns is a flexible solution to satisfy personalized preferences while writing requirements.
-It helps to optimize the editing process, standardize the writing approach, and englobe any possible variations within the requirements specifications.
+The feature of creating textual patterns is a flexible solution to satisfy personalized preferences while writing requirements or other kind of textual workproducts (risks, tests scenarios…).
+It helps optimize the editing process, standardize the writing approach, and englobe any possible variations within the requirements specifications.

 Interface with external sources